 D. Regulation of the contents of tobacco products and tobacco product disclosures

 11. The first country to implement a nationwide cigarette safety standard was Canada in 2005.
-It’s Tobacco Reporting Regulations requires tobacco manufacturers and importers to provide Health Canada with annual reports which include their sales data, manufacturing information, tobacco product ingredients, toxic constituents, toxic emissions, research activities and promotional activities (Sections 6-13).
+It’s Tobacco Reporting/control Regulations requires tobacco manufacturers and importers to provide Health Canada with annual reports which include their sales data, manufacturing information, tobacco product ingredients, toxic constituents, toxic emissions, research activities and promotional activities (Sections 6-13).
 Canadian manufacturers and importers must provide Health Canada with information about their tobacco products and, where applicable, their emissions (Part 3).
 In addition to information on sales, ingredients, manufacturing procedures, promotional activities and research activities, they must report on over 20 constituents and 40 emissions.
 Every fiscal year Health Canada releases an Annual Report on Compliance and Enforcement Activities (Tobacco Control), which provides information about:

 the number of tobacco samples collected and analysed for compliance with ingredients and additives regulations, and the percentage of non-compliance found;